tylerdq/autopoet/README.md

 * Verbs - `v`
 * Any of the above - `x`

-A sample input format for "poet" might be `avnx`, which will output an adjective, verb, and noun plus one random part of speech.
-Input for "thes" must include any single character above.
+Input for "poet" might include a string such as `avnx`, which will output an adjective, verb, and noun plus one random part of speech.
+Input for "thes" must include a single character pertaining to any category above.

 *If characters other than the preset values above are passed to "poet", the script will return "INVALID CHARACTER" as an error code for that word, but still generate the other words.*